 Your taste buds will adapt, even if it doesn’t seem like they will.
 I’m the kind of person who follows recipes to the letter, and if I can’t find the exact ingredient, I don’t make the dish.
-When you’re living abroad though, that doesn’t always work.
-Chances are, you won't be able to find the exact ingredients you always used for your mom's chicken parmesan, or you might waste a whole day trying to track down an avocado in Germany.
+When you’re living abroad, though, that doesn’t always work.
+Chances are, you won't be able to find the exact ingredients you use for your mom's chicken parmesan, or you might waste a whole day trying to track down an avocado in Germany.

 Embrace Your Food Culture Shock

 New food is one part of the travel experience, and the bottom line is, you don’t have to like it.
 You don’t even have to try it, but part of pushing the boundaries of your comfort zone is experimenting with new foods.